-Women's Swimming: Team GPA for Spring is Among National Leaders
+Women's Swim: Team GPA for Spring is Among Nation's Best

 COLORADO SPRINGS, Colorado – The College Swimming and Diving Coaches Association (CSCAA) has listed the Eastern Connecticut State University women's swimming program on its Scholar All-America team for the spring 2019 semester.
 Qualifiers must have a minimum 3.00 GPA for the semester.
 Eastern's composited GPA was 3.42.